Why all the interest in herbs over pharmaceuticals?

 Wind-Damp blocks the flow of life energy.
 Symptoms include deep pain, stuffiness, stiff joints, heavy limbs, arthritis.

 A bi-syndrome disorder resulting from the obstruction of channels or meridians, sluggishness of Qi, and poor blood circulation.

 Eastern herbal medicine works best when combined with other aspects of Traditional Chinese Medicine (TCM).

-Eastern Food Therapy and Eastern herbal medicine are an excellent combination.
+For example, Eastern Food Therapy and Eastern herbal medicine are an excellent combination.

-Eastern Food Therapy uses food as medicine to improve health and wellbeing.
+In fact, Eastern Food Therapy uses food as medicine to improve health and wellbeing.